lwd-temp/xiaomi-book-s-12-4-drivers/README.md

 NOTE: I don't own this device anymore, so there won't be any updates.

-Drivers exported from a Xiaomi Book S 12'4
+Drivers exported from a Xiaomi Book S 12'4 (China version) with `pnputil /export-driver * "."`

-Installed OS was Windows 11 22000.0
+Installed OS was Windows 11 23H2

 ## BIOS from Xiaomi China